 - Green : Balance, healing and harmony.

-- Blue : Spiritual understanding combined with thought.
+- Blue : Spiritual understanding combined with truth and comunication.

 - Purple : Compassion and spiritual enlightenment.

 - White : Purity or uncontaminated emotion or motive.

 - Black : Negative energy or negative thought patterns.

 So you see if you combine just these two aspects, the colour and the numerology of the cards, it will go a long way towards understanding the primary meaning of a card.
 For more information on any of the Tarot, my E book is available by Clicking Here or if you like to learn through my instructional Tarot Courses Click Here.
 For those that would like to experience the Tarot though personalized readings they are available through this link